HarishLoni/Attendance_Management_System_using_Face_Recognition/README.md

 Set Up the Database:
 Install MySQL and create a database.
 Update database credentials in the project files (host, user, password, db).
+Ensure the database tables include the headers: ENROLLMENT, NAME, DATE, TIME.

 Run the Application:
 python main_Run.py